Hugo-Persson/portfolio/src/content/blog/publish-cargo-app-with-github-actions.md

 ---
-title: "Publish a Rust App with GitHub Actions"
+title: "Publish a Rust CLI App with GitHub Actions"
-description: "In this guide, I'll show you how to publish an existing Rust app to GitHub using GitHub Actions. "
+description: "How to create a GitHub Actions workflow to automatically build a Rust app.
+Create a GitHub release and attach the binary to it for all platforms.
+For example if you have a Rust CLI app that you want to publish the binaries to GitHub so people can download your tools, this is how to do it."
-pubDate: 2024-05-24
+pubDate: 2024-05-31
 tags: ["rust", "github-actions", "ci/cd", "cargo"]
+keywords: []
-draft: true
+draft: false
 ---

 ## Overview

-We are gooing to create a Github Actions workflow to automaticly build our Rust app.
-Create a github release and attach the binary to it for all platforms.
-This will be run automatically on every push to the main branch.

-## Preqrequisites
+## Prerequisites

-## Github Actions Workflow
+## GitHub Actions Workflow

 ### Configure when to run